nginyc/rafiki/docs/src/user/creating-models.rst

 .. contents:: Table of Contents

-To create a model on Rafiki, use the `rafiki.client.Client.create_model` method.
+To create a model on Rafiki, use the :meth:`rafiki.client.Client.create_model` method.

 Model Environment